BitPatty/next-image-s3-imgproxy-loader/README.md

             // (Required) The IMGPROXY_SALT (hex encoded)
             salt: '<imgproxy salt>',
           },
+          // (Optional) If your imgproxy instance uses
+          // the IMGPROXY_SECRET, specify the token here
+          authToken: '<my-token>'
           // (Optional) If you wanna restrict access to specific
           // buckets add an array of valid bucket names
           bucketWhitelist: ['<my-bucket>'],
+          // (Optional) A list of imgproxy headers that should be
+          // forwarded through the imgproxy endpoint
+          forwardedHeaders: ['<my-header>'],
         },
       );
     } else {